 Academic Immersion: Introduction to Experimental Psychology

-AIM: Introduction to Experimental Psychology is an innovative, three-week residential program that not only provides students with a broad introduction to the field of psychology, but also gives them the opportunity to learn how to design and execute research projects.
+Academic Immersion: Introduction to Experimental Psychology is an innovative, three-week residential program that not only provides students with a broad introduction to the field of psychology, but also gives you the opportunity to learn how to design and execute research projects.

-In the mornings, you attend seminars on Boston University’s Charles River Campus, engaging in psychology coursework and developing important research skills.
+In the mornings, participants in AIM's psychology track attend seminars on Boston University’s Charles River Campus, engaging in psychology coursework and developing important research skills.
 You also gain exposure to the career paths available to those majoring in psychology.
 In the afternoons, you work in teams to design and carry out your own experiments under the supervision of Boston University instructors.
 You and your team members collect and analyze data in the field as research psychologists typically do.
-At the end of the three weeks, you have the opportunity to present the findings of your experiments to your peers and other members of the BU community.
+At the end of the three weeks, you present the findings of your experiments to your peers and other members of the BU community.

 This summer, you can expect to: